Posts Tagged ‘ProComm Voices’

 Thank you so much for your support and kind words.
 Let me know if I can ever be of help.

-Today my 8yr old son had a VO gig.
+child voiceover artistMy 8yr old son is a child voiceover artist, and today he had a VO gig.
 He’s been doing this since he was 5.
 In those early days, before he could read, I would sit in the booth with him, read the line and he would “parrot” the lines back to me the way I read them.
 These days… he’s almost entirely on his own.

 Today’s job was a full 30 second spot where he had to say things like “free frozen” and “fifteenth”.
 He also had to say “particularly”.
 These words are a mouthful for some adult voiceover talent and especially for his (still) chubby cheeks.
 After only a few takes he began saying everything so well that the client and I decided to use some earlier takes simply because the stumbles were cuter.